monarezio/JavaEE-eshop/README.md

 3) Navigate to the module `web-eshop`.
 Open the `assets/` dir and execute `npm i` and then `npm run-script build`.
 This will build the css and js

 4) In the `web-eshop` module root run `mvn clean wildfly`.
 The average deployment time is 40s.
-The application automaticly seeds the database with few randomly generated entities.
+The application automatically seeds the database with few randomly generated entities.
 The application generates a user with administrator rights

    **Generated user:**